 Wood density, defined as oven dry mass divided by green volume, is an emergent property that integrates a number of anatomical traits of lignified tissues (Chave et al. 2009).
-Dense wood confers mechanical strength to stems (Niklas & Spatz 2010), but is costly to construct.
-High wood density has been linked with slower relative growth rates, but increased cohort survivorship (e.g. King, Davies, Tan, & Noor, 2006; Kraft, Metz, Condit, & Chave, 2010; Poorter et al., 2008; S. J. Wright et al., 2010).
-Wood density has also been associated with environmental stress tolerance (Preston, Cornwell & Denoyer 2006; Martínez-Cabrera et al. 2009) and enhanced resistance to wind (Telewski 1995; Curran et al. 2008) and flooding disturbance (Lawson et al. in press).
+Dense wood confers mechanical strength to stems (Niklas & Spatz 2010) but is costly to construct.
+High wood density has been linked with slower relative growth rates but increased cohort survivorship (e.g. King, Davies, Tan, & Noor, 2006; Kraft, Metz, Condit, & Chave, 2010; Poorter et al., 2008; S. J. Wright et al., 2010).
+Wood density has also been associated with environmental stress tolerance (Preston, Cornwell & Denoyer 2006; Martínez-Cabrera et al. 2009) and enhanced resistance to wind (Telewski 1995; Curran et al. 2008) and flooding disturbance (Lawson et al. in review).
 These latter two associations are significant in riparian environments, where pulsed periods of water stress and flooding are commonplace.
 Wood density provides an indication of the trade-offs associated with ecological strategies used by plants to cope with these conditions.

 Patterns of seasonality across south-eastern Australia are variable spatially as well as temporally, owing to complex interactions between geography and decadal-scale oscillations in climate, such as the Pacific Decadal Oscillation and El Nino Southern Oscillation (Nicholls 1989; Peel, Finlayson & McMahon 2007; Ward et al. 2010).
 The lack of a strong period of cold-induced dormancy in this region means plants may flower at any time of the year.
-Flowering period length was used here as an indicator species’ ability to respond reproductively to favourable conditions.
+Flowering period length was used here as an indicator of species’ ability to respond reproductively to favourable conditions.

 Leaf narrowness provides two-fold information about plant ecological strategy.
 Firstly, narrow leaves are able to regulate temperature more efficiently and thus maintain photosynthesis in hot, dry or highly insolated (i.e. consistent with disturbed) conditions (Cornelissen et al. 2003).
 Leaf narrowness is also strongly indicative of rheophyty – the trait syndrome shared by plants adapted to growing near swift flowing, frequently flooded streams (van Steenis 1981).